 Application Process For International Applicants

 Middlesex County College welcomes applications from International Students seeking an F1 student visa.
-Students from more than 50 countries are currently attending Middlesex County College.
+Students from more than 50 countries have attended Middlesex County College.
 International students enrich the educational experience at Middlesex County College in so many different ways!

 If you will be applying for a student visa, please review the following policy and procedures for International student applications.
 To ensure you complete all the required documentation, read these instructions carefully and check off each item on following pages as you complete them.

 We suggest you collect all of the required documentation prior to submitting your application.
 If you cannot obtain all the documentation prior to the deadline, you should submit the application and any available documentation before the application deadline and submit any outstanding documents after that time.
 Please make certain that every piece of supporting documentation has the name of the student printed clearly on each document.

 Allow at least six to eight weeks for processing your application.

 In order to be considered for admission, applications and all supporting documents must be received by the following dates: